The Double Refuge ✝︎ Saint Francis: Pascal’s Wager 1

 ✝︎

 The reason I refer to the double refuge is that reason and faith are discreet, however much they might connect, and yet in the double refuge they are as close as two things can possibly be.
-The leap of faith suggests a landing on the side of faith, and the label of agnostic refers to a landing on the side of doubt.
-Agnostics understand why people take this leap, but they see it as an experiment.
+The leap of faith refers to a landing on the side of faith, and the label of agnostic refers to a landing on the side of doubt.
+Agnostics understand why people take a leap of faith, but they see this leap as an experiment, as a temporary situation.
 If they take this leap and like their new position as believers they would no longer call themselves agnostics or existentialists.
 They would see themselves as existentialists before the leap and essentialists after the leap.
-Existentialism and essentialism aren’t easily conflated or hyphenated.
-They may merge momentarily yet they finally remain separate, unless one can imagine a state of being in which one doubts and believes at the same time, which may be a type of schizophrenia or may be some super-state of consciousness yet to be understood.
-Yet for the moment, doubt and faith remain different things.

-My notion of the double refuge is that this duality can be bridged this way and that, however often one wants, yet it isn’t a fusion.
-We might see it is a continual pivot, perhaps in the style of Zhuangzi’s pivot of the Dao, which allows us to look at opposites from a central point, one moment seeing the infinite divisibility of things and the next a unity that lies at the heart of this infinite divisibility.
+My notion of the double refuge is that this duality can be bridged this way and that, however often one wants.
+Yet it isn’t a fusion.
+We might see it as a continual pivot, perhaps in the style of Zhuangzi’s pivot of the Dao, which allows us to look at opposites from a central point, one moment seeing the infinite divisibility of things and the next a unity that lies at the heart of this infinite divisibility.
+Perhaps some day we’ll be able to fuse these two sides, but for the time being a bridge is the best we can hope for.
+I’m reminded here of Jung’s statement in “On Life after Death”:

 ✝︎

-Next: ✝︎ Pascal 2: Six Problems
+Next: ✝︎ Pascal 2: Seven Problems